HubSpot/sample-apps-oauth/node/code-snippets/README.md

-# HubSpot refresh token script
+# HubSpot refresh token JavaScripr script

 This is an example of script that will force refresh OAuth access tokens